 “I am Lucian.”

-It was a crisp fall day in New York.
-Lucy had wangled himself an extra day of leave by not bothering to show up.
+It is a crisp fall day in New York.
+Lucy has wangled himself an extra day of leave by not bothering to show up.
 An implausibly young girl sits dejectedly with her battered suitcase.
 She is pretty, verging on beautiful, a cavalier’s call to arms.

 “Hullo.
 I am Lucian.
 Mind if I sit down?
 This area we now occupy used to be called ‘The Ladies’ Mile.’
 You must be the lady so introductions are in order.
 My, my, you don’t look to be a day over sixteen.”